Page last updated: January 8, 2021

-Milner Library’s physical building is currently closed to walk in patrons and has transitioned to services by appointment and/or virtually.
+Milner Library’s physical building access remains limited.
+Services are being delivered by appointment and/or virtually.
 Building access is available by appointment for ISU students, faculty, staff, and retirees.
 For information on Illinois State University’s COVID-19 response and planning, visit Coronavirus.IllinoisState.edu.

 Current ISU faculty, staff, and students can request an appointment to access the physical building through their subject librarian, between 8 a.m. and 5 p.m.
 Monday through Friday.
 Appointments are meant for access to collections or other resources that are only available in the building.
 Appointments will not be made for the use of the library as an alternative work or study space; access to WiFi; access to Course Reserves, printing, or scanning; or for other services that can be conducted virtually.

 Requests can be made for up to two hours of time and are limited to once a day.
 It is preferred that requests be made at least 24 hours ahead of time.
 Subject librarians will respond to appointment requests and discuss the requested date, time, and reason for accessing the building.
 They may offer alternatives to coming to the building, such as virtual browsing in the Library Catalog rather than in-person browsing.